 Reaching New Customers Across Borders for Impact

-Pamir Energy plans to reach thousands of more customers in Afghanistan in the coming years and expand its operations to Northern Pakistan by 2025.
+Pamir Energy’s parent entity, the Aga Khan Development Network, plans to reach thousands more customers in Afghanistan in the coming years.
+Through partnerships, Pamir Energy will expand its network to Chitral in Pakistan’s Khyber Pakhtunkhwa province in the medium- to long-term to reach even more remote mountainous communities.
 The company will achieve this with support from the International Finance Corporation, the Asian Development Bank, and other partners.

 Learn more about USAID and AKF USA’s partnership to foster cross-border energy here.